Billmate/QvicklyDocumentation/Writerside/topics/WooCommerce.md

 > For WooCommerce support, please contact your WooCommerce integrator.
 > {style="note"}

+> The WooCommerce plugins are developed by [Krokedil](https://krokedil.se/produkt/qvickly-checkout/), a Swedish company that specializes in WooCommerce development.
+> {style="note"}

 ## Qvickly Checkout for WooCommerce
 Qvickly Checkout for WooCommerce is a plugin that extends WooCommerce, allowing you to take payments via Qvickly.